 Once preliminary plans and specifications have been developed, the municipality should have a rough idea of the project's scope and cost, and is ready to submit a Preliminary Application.
-The preliminary application must be submitted by the deadline established by the Commissioner, using the application form included in the back of this Manual (see PRELIMINARY APPLICATION FOR THE LOCAL BRIDGE PROGRAM).
-For State Fiscal Year 2010 the deadline has been extended until June 15, 2009.
-The Local Bridge Program Administrator will review the preliminary application, and if sufficient funding is available, ConnDOT will issue a "Commitment to Fund" around July 1 of the same year.
+The preliminary application must be submitted using the application form included in the back of this Manual (see PRELIMINARY APPLICATION FOR THE LOCAL BRIDGE PROGRAM).
+Due to the limited number of bridges that qualify for Federal funding, it is anticipated that the Department will be able to fund all the applications received.
+Therefore, beginning in State Fiscal Year 2011, the Department is accepting applications for Federal funding at any time; there is no specific deadline.
+In the event that demand exceeds the available funding, the Department will establish a cut-off date, and return to the practice of funding applications in order of Priority Rating.

+The Local Bridge Program Administrator will review the preliminary application, and if the project qualifies and sufficient funding is available, ConnDOT will issue a "Commitment to Fund".
 Once a commitment to fund a project is made, subsequent priority list revisions will not alter the commitment, and the Department will participate in the applicable portion of all eligible project costs, up to the limit of available funding.
-Engineering costs incurred prior to the commitment to fund are not.
+Engineering costs incurred prior to the commitment to fund date are reimbursable under the State program, but construction costs incurred prior to the commitment to fund are not.
 Therefore, construction should not begin until after the commitment to fund is signed.
 For federally funded projects, no costs incurred before being specifically authorized by ConnDOT are reimbursable, even if there is a Commitment to Fund the project in place.